-SOIL CONDITIONS: Phlox should be planted in fertile, well-drained soil where the plants will get consistent of moisture throughout the summer.
+Soil Conditions: Phlox should be planted in fertile, well-drained soil where they will get a consistent supply of moisture throughout the summer.

-1. Loosen the soil 12” and mix in several handfuls of compost and ¼ cup of all-purpose granular fertilizer (follow package directions).
+Loosen the soil to a depth of 12” and mix in several handfuls of compost plus about ¼ cup of all-purpose granular fertilizer (follow package directions).

-2. Put the phlox in the hole so the crown of the plant (where the roots meet the stem) is right at the soil line.
+Put the plant in the hole so the crown (where roots meet stem) is right at the soil line.

 Phlox need a consistent supply of moisture and will not tolerate drought.
-Before planting, add compost or other organic matter to enrich the soil and increase its ability to hold moisture.
+Before you plant, incorporate compost or other organic matter to enrich the soil and increase its ability to hold moisture.

 Phlox should receive about 1” of water per week throughout the growing season.
 To keep the foliage as healthy as possible, water at the root zone and avoid wetting the leaves.
 Mulching around the plants with compost or shredded leaves will help keep the soil moist and reduce weeds.

 Garden phlox is susceptible to a fungal disease known as powdery mildew.
-Though this disease rarely harms the plant, it can cover the foliage with an unattractive white dust.
+Though this disease is not very harmful to the plant, it can cover the foliage with an unattractive white dust.
 Powdery mildew is most troublesome in warm, humid weather.
 To minimize the problem, encourage good air circulation.
 This will help reduce infection rates by keeping the foliage as dry as possible.

-After the flowers have faded, cutting off the spent flower heads will often promote a second flush of flowers.
-It also keeps the plants from self-sowing (volunteer seedlings will be inferior to the parent plant and should be treated as weeds).
+After the flowers fade, cut off the spent flower heads to encourage a second flush of blooms.
+This will also keep the plants from self-sowing (volunteer seedlings will be inferior to the parent plant and should be treated as weeds).
 In the fall, cut back all stems to the ground and remove them from the area to help minimize future disease problems.

 When garden phlox becomes overcrowded, flower production starts to decrease.
 To maintain a good show of flowers, you may need to divide the plants every 3 to 4 years.
 As long as the plants continue to flower well, there’s no hurry to divide them.